nasa/fprime/Svc/Deframer/docs/sdd.md

 <img src="img/top-framed-passive.png" width=1000/>
 </div>

+Revise the port number of `rateGroup.RateGroupMemberOut` as appropriate for your application.

 **Topology 2: Command packets and command responses:**

 <div>
 <img src="img/top-cmd.png" width=800/>
 </div>

+Revise the port numbers of `cmdDisp.seqCmdBuff` and `cmdDisp.compCmdStat` as appropriate for your application.
+If you model your topology in FPP, then FPP can automatically assign these numbers.

 **Topology 3: Buffers containing packet data:**